 If you are aspiring to become a PO, then you must follow these tips to make release planning successful.

 Feeling confused about so many inputs.
-Don’t worry you can quickly register for a Product Owner Certification to know the role of a PO.
-Here you will learn about release planning with practical exercises.
+Don’t worry you can quickly register for a Product Owner Training Online to know the role of a PO.
+Here you will learn about release planning scrum with practical exercises.
 Know the tools that help in planning also master the art of planning without any tool as well.
 Equip yourself as a PO and you need to own different levels of planning to deliver the end product to your customer.